vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 }
 ```

+This will erase the field values in world state as well as **all** historical values
+stored in versions and ledger entries.

 File data can be erased using `eraseVendia_File` mutation which will permanently erase **all** versions of the File from the CSP object store. i.e.
 ```graphql
 mutation erase {